Herbal Tincture How To - Straining and Bottling

 - Label for the bottle

-Start by ensuring all of your equipment is clean and sterile.
-Even though a tincture is alcohol-based, it is always a good idea to start and finish with clean equipment in a clean environment.
+Ensure all of your equipment is clean.
+Even though this tincture is alcohol-based, it is always a good idea to start and finish with clean equipment in a clean environment.

 TIP: Strain into a container that is easy to pour from.
 You will be pouring directly from this container into your final bottle.
 I like the precision of the spout on my beakers, but any glass pitcher with a spout will do.

-Here's Why: After having to discard one tincture after the other due to unwanted sediment, I learned straining directly into the bottle wasn't optimal.
-Straining into a glass container allows for a visual check before bottling.
+Here's Why: Straining into a glass container allows for a visual check before bottling.
 Should any sediment slip through, it's a snap to re-filter the liquid.

 My date-label isn't visible above because I always place mine separately on the bottom of my bottles.